xmos/lib_lin/module_lin/doc/hw.rst

 This module may be evaluated using the sliceKIT Modular Development Platform, available from digikey.
 Required board SKUs are:

-   * XP-SKC-L16 (sliceKIT L2 Core Board) plus one or two XA-SK-ISBUS slice and XA-SK-XTAG2 (sliceKIT XTAG adapter)
+   * XP-SKC-L16 (sliceKIT L2 Core Board) plus one or two XA-SK-ISBUS slice and XA-SK-XTAG2 (sliceKIT xTAG adapter)

 Demonstration Applications
 --------------------------